-Wendy is a wife and mom, who is passionate about human rights.
-Wendy spent over two decades building a successful career in the non-profit sector, where she helped lead and raise funds for services that benefited some of the most disadvantaged populations in Los Angeles, California.
+Wendy Santana was diagnosed with an Oligodendroglioma In October 2014 after having a grand-mal seizure.
+NO matter of her own battles she is passionate about human rights.
+She has spent over two decades building a successful career in the non-profit sector, where she helped lead and raise funds for services that benefited some of the most disadvantaged populations in Los Angeles, California.

-Hi Wendy, how did you find out about your diagnosis?
+How did you find out about your Oligodendroglioma?

 One night while I was reading a bedtime story to my son, I had a grand-mal seizure.
 My husband called the paramedics and I was transported to a nearby hospital.
 After some testing, I was given an MRI, followed by a biopsy that confirmed a malignant brain tumor.